heremaps/gluecodium/docs/franca.md

 This FDEPL property controls whether the C++ header file is generated for the given Franca type.
 Default value is `null`, i.e. the type is not external and thus a header file is generated.
-If a non-empty value is given, no header file is generated, but the given String value is used as a path to a pre-existing header file instead.
+If a non-empty value is given, no header file is generated, but the given String value is used as a comma-separated list of paths to pre-existing header files instead.
 This property has no effect on generated code for Java or Swift.

 For an external type, the name is assumed to match its "external" counterpart in the source file, and thus is taken verbatim in generated C++ and conversion code (i.e. without any naming convention